-Were you or a loved one injured on the job in Tampa, FL?
+Were you or a loved one injured on the job in Tampa, Florida?
 You may be entitled to recover damages for medical bills, lost wages, and pain and suffering.
 Let an experienced Tampa workplace accident lawyer at Roman Austin Personal Injury Lawyers help you fight for the compensation you deserve.

 Our attorneys have more than 75 years of combined experience helping injured workers and their families recover meaningful compensation for their injuries.
 Our hard work has paid off.
 We’ve won more than $100 million in compensation to help our clients get back on their feet.